 Observe the dough as it kneads.
-If after 5-10 minutes it appears dry or if your machine sounds as if it's straining, add more liquid 1 Tbsp. at a time until the dough is smooth, soft, and slightly tacky to the touch.
+If after 5 to 10 minutes it appears dry or if your machine sounds as if it's straining, add more liquid 1 tablespoon at a time until the dough is smooth, soft, and slightly tacky to the touch.

 Then let the machine work.
 It will knead, then let the dough rise, then the bread will bake.

-After the baking cycle ends, cool bread on wire rack for 1 hour before slicing.
+After the baking cycle ends, cool bread on a wire rack for 1 hour before slicing.